Sovereign Gold Bonds are a new way to invest in gold. Learn more about them here!

 You can buy Sovereign Gold Bonds through a broker or authorized bank.
 Brokers will charge a commission fee, while banks do not.

-In fact, the bank sometime gives you a discounted price.
+In fact, the bank sometimes gives you a discounted price.

 If you choose to go with a broker, make sure you find one who specializes in these bonds.

-The easiest way is to buy is online.
-If you have a bank’s internet banking, then you may buy through it.
-After completion of payment, you may get the digital certificate of Sovereign Gold bond.
+The easiest way is to buy online.
+If you have a bank’s internet banking, you may buy through it.
+After completion of payment, you may get the digital certificate of the sovereign gold bond.